-Live Webcast of the Meeting
+Live Audio Webcast of the Meeting

-Shareholders who are unable to attend the Meeting in person have the opportunity to listen to a live webcast of the Meeting.
-The details concerning the live webcast will be provided on FirstService's website at www.firstservice.com prior to the Meeting.
-Shareholders unable to listen to the live webcast will also be able to listen to a recorded version of the Meeting at a later date, as one will be made available on FirstService's website.
+Shareholders and any other interested persons who are unable or not permitted to attend the Meeting in person have the opportunity to listen to a live audio webcast of the Meeting.
+The details concerning the live audio webcast will be provided on FirstService's website at www.firstservice.com prior to the Meeting.
+Shareholders unable to listen to the live audio webcast will also be able to listen to a recorded version of the Meeting webcast at a later date, as one will be made available on FirstService's website.